CassSarge/SUMOHackathon2020/README.md

 # SUMOHackathon2020

-Using OpenCV and NN to provide real time feedback on sign language education.
+Using OpenCV and NN to provide real time feedback for sign language education.

 SUMO Hackathon Project for team **Vault Dwellers**